Quintusnz/Math-Dash/Docs/math-dash-prd-updated.md

 ### 12.4 Non-Goals (V1)

-Math Dash Coach is **not** trying to be:
+Ready Steady Math Coach is **not** trying to be:

 - **A full curriculum:** Coach does not replace structured math instruction.
 It focuses only on fluency facts practice.
-- **A tutoring system:** Coach does not teach concepts or provide explanations of "why" – it assumes the child is learning math elsewhere and uses Math Dash for fluency practice.
+- **A tutoring system:** Coach does not teach concepts or provide explanations of "why" – it assumes the child is learning math elsewhere and uses Ready Steady Math for fluency practice.
 - **A diagnostic tool for learning difficulties:** Coach identifies patterns in gameplay but does not diagnose dyscalculia or other conditions.
 - **A replacement for teacher involvement:** Coach is for home use; teacher-facing analytics are a separate future consideration.